Acellera/acegen-open/README.md

             return 0.0

     # Define a function to evaluate a list of molecules
+    # Should accept a list of SMILES strings and return a list or array of floats
     def evaluate_mols(smiles: list):
         return [evaluate_mol(smi) for smi in smiles]